IEL Energy Arbitrators List

 edward.murphy@akerman.com

-Experience In Energy Industries:- My experience in the energy industry began when I sailed as an officer on tankers during the Vietnam war, continued as a practicing attorney in New York City, and my exposure was exponentially increased when I moved to Texas in 1977 to take a position with the Coastal Corporation.
+• My experience in the energy industry began when I sailed as an officer on tankers during the Vietnam war, continued as a practicing attorney in New York City, and my exposure was exponentially increased when I moved to Texas in 1977 to take a position with the Coastal Corporation.
 I was a Sr. Vice President of Coscol Petroleum.
-I was involved in disputed matters of all types involving arbitrations both nationally & internationally pertaining to all aspects of the domestic and international energy industry, i.e., exploration and production, refining, transportation, trading, construction of refineries, pipelines and vessels and all manner of transportation.
+I was involved in disputed matters of all types involving arbitrations both nationally & internationally pertaining to all aspects of the domestic and international energy industry, i.e., exploration and production, refining, transportation, trading, construction of refineries, pipelines and vessels and all manner of transportation

 Suite 1100